zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

     ![Service Status](diagrams/Service-Status.png)

     **Tip:** We recommend that you provide a good default value or give good naming examples to the customers.
+    Use a title that describes the service instance so that the end user knows the specific use of the service instance.

 * **apiInfo.serviceInfo.description**